Japan's economy grew much faster in third quarter than first estimated | The Japan Times

 Revised third-quarter growth came in faster than the initial government estimate after companies capital spending proved twice as strong as initially thought.
 Continued robustness in business investment is a positive sign that concern over the global slowdown has yet to buckle corporate sentiment.

 “Capital spending was the key driver for the upward revision,” said Norio Miyagawa, senior economist at Mizuho Securities Co.
-A shortage of workers is forcing companies to invest in labor-saving equipment, while the Oct.
-1 sales tax hike may also have pushed some companies to bring investment forward, he said.
+A shortage of workers is forcing companies to invest in labor-saving equipment, while the October tax hike may also have pushed some companies to bring investment forward, he said.

 The figures come after the government last week announced ¥13.2 trillion in fiscal measures to support growth and the recovery from typhoon damage.
-While domestic demand has kept the economy expanding this year despite falling exports, gross domestic product is expected to contract 2.6 percent in the last three months of this year as consumers stay home following October’s sales tax hike.
+While domestic demand has kept the economy expanding this year despite falling exports, gross domestic product is expected to contract 2.6 percent in the last three months of this year as consumers stay home following the consumption tax hike.

 Looking ahead, the government said its fiscal package will boost growth by 1.4 percentage point over time.
 Economists have cast doubt on that figure and the speed at which spending will reach the economy, but they largely agree that the package makes it easier for the Bank of Japan to hold off on extra stimulus.